Boyfriend Dungeon: Gameplay

-The main character, whose gender is selectable, lives in Verona Beach, a city in a contemporary fantasy world where monsters pose a danger to people.
-The player fights in dungeons, known as "dunj" in the world's slang, using weapons created from transformed humans or other creatures.
-The weapons can be dated to increase their power, although the game also contains a "platonic" relationship with a cat.
-The personalities of the weapon characters are based on their weapon type.
+Going on dates and succeeding in combat increases a weapon's Love Rank, allowing the player to choose different abilities to use with that weapon in battle.
+The player can remain in a platonic relationship with the weapon people and still receive the same benefits in combat.
+A cat is available for a platonic relationship only.

+The game has a crafting system, allowing the player to create gifts to give to the weapon people, clothes that give various bonuses, and zines that give new abilities in combat.

-Development
+Development and release

 The game was funded via Kickstarter, where it raised $272,000 and surpassed its goal.
 One of its characters, Rowan, was designed by the artist of Hatoful Boyfriend.
 The developers stated that they wanted to make the romance elements "as inclusive as possible" and therefore allow players to date women and non-binary characters, despite the game's title.

-Kitfox tried to avoid making the protagonist a self-insert character, and focused on adding "fears and desires and an arc" to make the main character more of a character.
+During development, the player character was at first a complete self-insert character.
+The writers then added a story arc of the player character overcoming anxiety about dating, which was purposely left as a minor subplot so that the player character could be used "a little bit as a fantasy vehicle".

 On September 10, 2020, it was announced that the game would be delayed to 2021 to protect the developers' mental health.
 Additionally, some content was cut from the game so that it would be released "at a time that isn't like...
-2025".
+2025."

+On August 17, 2022, the Secret Weapons update was released for free, adding a new dungeon and three new romanceable characters.